A Look Back at Cloud Foundry Summit Philadelphia

 Did you know the Cloud Foundry Foundation has under ten full-time employees?
 Every Summit you’ve been to has been planned and produced by a remote workforce with an events team of three and a marketing team of 3-4.
 Even our community doesn’t realize the small scale of our team at times given the size and scope of our Summits!
 Please make sure you give the events team a huge thanks next time you run into them at an event.

 We’re a small team and a non-profit foundation, meaning we rely heavily on the support of our members and sponsors.
 We could not pull off these events without the investment of our awesome sponsors.
-A huge thank you to Diamond sponsors Comcast and Pivotal; Platinum sponsor IBM; Gold sponsors Dynatrace, Google, HCL, SAP and SUSE; as well as our Silver, Bronze and start-up sponsors.
+A huge thank you to Diamond sponsors Comcast and VMware; Platinum sponsor IBM; Gold sponsors Dynatrace, Google, HCL, SAP and SUSE; as well as our Silver, Bronze and start-up sponsors.
 Learn how to sponsor.

 Before we shift gears completely and start talking about Cloud Foundry Summit in Europe, we wanted to pull together a highlights reel of the Philadelphia Summit, so you can find news, photos and much more all in one place.